A BRIEF HISTORY OF MODERN EGYPT

 Then in 1798 a French army led by Napoleon landed at Egypt.
 (Napoleon hoped that if he occupied Egypt British links with India would be disrupted).
 Napoleon defeated the Egyptians on land at the battle of the Pyramids but he was utterly defeated at sea by the British navy.
 So Napoleon abandoned his army and left Egypt.
 Afterwards British and Ottoman forces defeated the French army and forced them to surrender.
 However the French expedition led to a renewed interest in Ancient Egypt in Europe.

 After the French left there was a power struggle in Egypt.
 It was eventually won by Albanian mercenaries led by Mohammed Ali, who became the Viceroy of Egypt.
 (Nominally he was under the control of the Ottoman Sultan but in practice he was more or less independent).
-Ali tried to modernise Egypt and he built factories and shipyards.
+Ali tried to modernize Egypt and he built factories and shipyards.
 However he died in 1849.

 In 1859 work began on the Suez Canal.
 It was built by the French engineer Ferdinand de Lesseps (1805-94).

-Khedive Ismail (1863-79) carried on the policy of trying to modernise Egypt, establishing a postal service and building railways.
+Khedive Ismail (1863-79) carried on the policy of trying to modernize Egypt, establishing a postal service and building railways.
 In 1869 the Suez Canal was completed.
-However he had to borrow from European lenders at high rates on interest to fund modernisation.
+However he had to borrow from European lenders at high rates on interest to fund modernization.
 Eventually to avoid bankruptcy Ismail was forced to sell his shares in the Suez Canal to the British in 1875.
 He was followed by his son Tewfiq in 1879.

 In 1882 there was an uprising in Egypt.
 Worried about their investments in the Suez Canal the British sent troops to occupy Egypt.
 They kept Khedive as a puppet ruler.
 Naturally the Egyptians resented becoming a British colony and in 1919 anti-British riots swept Egypt.
-In 1922 Britain recognised Egypt as an independent state.
+In 1922 Britain recognized Egypt as an independent state.
 Yet the British still controlled the Egyptian communication system, its legal system and its foreign policy!
 The British made a successor of Khedive called Fuad king of Egypt but he had only limited power.
 In 1935 he was followed by his son Farouk.

 Then in 1942 German troops invaded Egypt but they were repulsed by the British at the battle of El-Alamein.